rumpkernel/fs-utils/README.md

 as mtools is supporting the usage of familiar Unix tools (`ls`, `cp`, `mv`, etc.) for a large number of file systems.

-Development is still in the early stages, but v0.01 is able to successfully access and modify a number of different types of file system images on a Linux host.
+Development is still in the early stages, but the codebase is able to successfully access and modify a number of different types of file system images on Linux and Solaris-derived hosts.

 Supported File Systems
 ----------------------